5 ways to find and keep middle-income donors

 - Can the provider handle premiums and recurring donations?

 - How long will it take to process donations and deposit the funds in your account?

 - Does the provider offer accounting and reporting services, such as the ability to download spreadsheets with donor information?
 If so, how much do these services cost?

-- Is the provider trusted by others in the sector?
+- Is the provider considered trustworthy by others in the sector?

 Make it easy for people to donate

 No matter how you choose to accept donations, provide a direct call to action.
-Amazingly, nearly one-quarter of the nonprofits in the Nielsen Norman study failed to include this information on their homepage.
+Amazingly, nearly 25 percent of the nonprofits in the Nielsen Norman study failed to include this information on their homepage.

 For best results, make your donation link clearly visible.
-Use the words "donate" or "donate now."
+Use action words like "donate" or "donate now."
 Avoid indirect language such as "make a contribution" or "become a supporter."